borisdev/dotfiles/README.md

-# dot files version control
+# Version control your development environment

-Dot files are custom tooling configurations that you use to customize your development environment.

-## Problem rationale
+## Why?

-You want to version control your dot files so that you can:
+- setup a new laptop

-- quickly reproduce your development environment on your new laptop
+- share your development environment with others
-- quickly revert a failed experimental development environment change
+- revert a failed PDE experiment

-## Approach rationale
+## Approach

-A git bare approach avoids the complexity of creating symlinks for each dot file.

-The "bare" word denotes that the snapshot or “working tree” of the source code is outside the repo.
-A git bare approach allows you to have one repo contain all your dot files that are spread across many different directories.
+- One repo consolidates all config and dot files - outside its .git directory location.
+- No symlinks

 ## References